whoozle/btanks/README-linux.txt

 //for debian-based systems(i.e. ubuntu) you could use the following command to install all dependencies: sudo apt-get install gcc g++ scons libsdl-image1.2-dev libsdl1.2-dev libvorbis-dev libexpat1-dev zlib1g-dev liblua5.1-0-dev libsmpeg-dev mesa-common-dev

+3) For the red-eyed linux addicts who definitely want to install our cute little game into system:
+	a) start scons prefix="/usr/local"
+	b) also you could specify lib_dir, plugins_dir and resources dir to override $prefix/lib $prefix/lib/btanks and $prefix/share defaults
+	c) sudo scons install